omgmog/install-all-firefox/README.markdown

 - Added "current" alias for the current version
 - Add check for local 'bits' folder (if whole branch mirrored locally)
 - You can run `./install-all-firefox.sh status` to see what you have installed

+## Update: 12/03/2012
+- Added support for Firefox 3.5.9
+- Updated icons for Aurora / Nightly / Nightly UX to be more consistent

 ## TODO
 - Add ability to specify additional versions